By Terry Trucco

 Still, every day, it seems, another hotel bar announces an ingredients purge.
 Out with processed juices, prefab mixes and high fructose corn syrups.
 In with fresh squeezed juice, mint leaves and sliced fruit.

 Bars at boutique hotels, like the Royalton’s revamped Forty-Four, have led the all-natural, fresh-everything, organic-when-possible charge.

 But when New York Central, Grand Hyatt New York’s glass-enclosed restaurant, opens today following a suitably grand-scale renovation, you won’t find items like Rose’s Lime Juice and Tropicana Orange Juice in the bartending fridge.

 “It’s all about taste,” says bartender Kevin Draper, who plans to spend a chunk of his shift squeezing juices.
 “Drinks taste clean and crisp when everything’s fresh.”

 Whatever.
 There’s always health.
 Draper slips a slice of starfruit on the rim of a Mr. Big.
-“Your vitamin C,” he says.
+“Your vitamin C,” he says with a wink.